-- Identify the Global Solutions universe of accounts and new opportunities - Develop and communicate the Global Solutions structure and strategy, consolidating strategic accounts and strategic client units - · Liaise with business unit heads to align distribution strategy and identify resource needs - Provide assistance and introductions to other parts of the organization (including the Reinsurance, Willis North America Inc. ("WNA") and International businesses)
+- Identify the Global Solutions universe of accounts and new opportunities - Develop and communicate the Global Solutions structure and strategy, consolidating strategic accounts and strategic client units - Liaise with business unit heads to align distribution strategy and identify resource needs - Provide assistance and introductions to other parts of the organization (including the Reinsurance, Willis North America Inc. ("WNA") and International businesses)

 These individual strategic objectives were focused primarily on supporting the Group's overall strategy and results.
 In considering these objectives, the Compensation Committee discussed with the Chairman and CEO the role of each named executive officer within the organization and the assistance provided by each person in attaining the Group's 2010 financial achievements.
 In particular, Mr. Neborak had a successful integration into the Company, assuming the role of Group Chief Financial Officer and has provided valuable insight into the Company's capital management strategy and operational review.
 Mr. Wood effectively served as interim Group Chief Financial Officer in addition to his role of Group Controller.
 Mr. Millwater successfully led the Company's Shaping our Future initiative, which is a series of initiatives involving technology, process changes, placement and client profitability which delivered cumulative net benefits at the end of 2010 of over \$150 million.
-Mr. Sullivan, who joined the Company achieve growth in the large account segment.
+Mr. Sullivan, who joined the Company in late 2010, also had a successful integration and has begun to position the Global Solutions business to help the Company achieve growth in the large account segment.
 Mr. Hearn, as head and Chief Executive Officer of the Reinsurance business, delivered strong double-digit new business generation in a soft rate environment where clients are continuing to retain more risk, contributing to the 6% organic growth in 2010 in the Global segment of which it is a part.